-I became personally motivated to make a difference in biodiversity conservation and to better the livelihood of the people neighboring the parks from events I witnessed and participated in over the years.
-With respect to biodiversity, I have often stood on the edge of a protected area and to the back of me was a rich, vibrant ecosystem often brimming with the primates I study, while on the other side was an often nearly naked landscape of over-grazed pasture land (Costa Rica) or a mosaic of active and abandoned cropland (Uganda).
+After I witnessed horrifying events, such as like chimpanzees losing their hands from snare injuries, I became motivated to make a difference and protect biodiversity.
+I have often stood on the edge of a park and to the back of me was a rich, vibrant ecosystem often brimming with the wildlife, while in front of me was a nearly naked landscape of over-grazed pasture land (Costa Rica) or a cropland (Uganda).

 For Scientific Editing see Michael Lawes